-Last but not least: Translation
+Last but not least: translation

-All information and messages you can deliver to your customers will have much more impact to them if they are in their native language.
+All information and messages you can deliver to your customers will have much more impact on them if they are in their native language.
 In fact, 55% of customers state that they give more importance to information in their native language than the price of any product of service.
 The perfect balance between global brand consistency and local relevance is reached during the translation and transcreation process.
 Sometimes global marketers neglect the translation and transcreation process, but if we consider that 60% of people from non-English speaking countries would never purchase products with English only advertisements, then translation becomes an imperative step in the localisation process.

 We hope you’ve found our 3-step guide to marketing in emerging economies useful, get in touch if you’d like to know more about our localisation services.